IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 >Again, the mystics of many centuries, independently, yet in perfect harmony with each other (somewhat like the particles in an ideal gas) have described, each of them, the unique experience of his or her life in terms that can be condensed in the phrase: DEUS FACTUS SUM (I have become God).To Western ideology, the thought has remained a stranger...”

 ― <a href="https://en.wikipedia.org/wiki/Erwin_Schr%C3%B6dinger" target="_blank">Erwin Schrödinger</a>

+>“We have no right to assume that any physical laws exist, or if they have existed up to now, that they will continue to exist in a similar manner in the future.”

+― <a href="https://en.wikipedia.org/wiki/Max_Planck" target="_blank">Max Planck</a>

 >“I learned very early the difference between knowing the name of something and knowing something.”